Whatsapp Icon

 Drugs in Development

 The pharmaceutical landscape is witnessing the emergence of drugs designed to combat neutropenia more effectively.
 Among them, Plinabulin stands out as a promising candidate.
-In clinical trials, Plinabulin has demonstrated potential in reducing the duration of severe neutropenia when used in conjunction with traditional chemotherapy.
+In clinical trials, Plinabulin has demonstrated the potential to reduce the duration of severe neutropenia when used in conjunction with traditional chemotherapy.
 Its unique mechanism also offers the advantage of mitigating bone marrow suppression, a common side effect of cancer treatment.

 Ongoing Clinical Trials